CarolineMillan/CHIP8_emulator/README.md

 |C|B|
 |V|F|

-## Future Plans:
+## Future Plans

 ### Short-term

 - Finalise error handling
-- Separate host-specific timing fields from the chip8 struct (functionality would remain the same, but it would be nice to separate out the emulator logic from the frontend)
+- Decouple host-specific timing from the chip8 struct (would be nice to completely separate emulator logic from frontend).

 ### Long-term

 - Extend to a CHIP-48, SUPER-CHIP or XO-CHIP
-- Try making a CHIP-8 rom using [Octo](https://johnearnest.github.io/Octo/index.html?key=VSNszvkc)
+- Try making a CHIP-8 ROM using [Octo](https://johnearnest.github.io/Octo/index.html?key=VSNszvkc)

 ## Acknowledgements and Resources Used: